Lou Diamond Phillips: Relationships and family

 During the making of Trespasses, he met Julie Cypher, an assistant director.
-They married on September 17, 1987 and divorced on August 5, 1990.
-After their divorce, Cypher came out as lesbian and began a long-term relationship with Melissa Etheridge.
+They married on September 17, 1987, and divorced on August 5, 1990.
+After their divorce, Cypher came out as lesbian.
+She began a long-term relationship with Melissa Etheridge.

-On the set of the film Shadow of the Wolf (1992), he met Jennifer Tilly to whom he was briefly engaged.
+On the set of the film Shadow of the Wolf (1992), he met Jennifer Tilly.
+They were briefly engaged.